-In 2016, the Wireless Telecommunications Bureau held a workshop which provides a general overview of the process.
+In 2018, the Wireless Telecommunications Bureau held a workshop to provide a general overview of the process.

-Collocations, including Distributed Antenna Systems (DAS) and Small Cells, may also require compliance with these same processes.
-See the Collocation Agreement and Factsheet for more information about collocations that require compliance with NEPA, NHPA, FAA and ASR rules.
+Collocations may also require compliance with these same processes.
+See the Collocation Agreement and other sections below for more information about collocations that require compliance with NEPA, NHPA, FAA and ASR rules.
 The Commission’s October 2014 Infrastructure Report and Order includes some NEPA and NHPA exclusions specific to DAS and Small Cell deployments.
 In addition, pursuant to the Commission’s March 2018 Wireless Infrastructure Second Report and Order, the deployment of certain small wireless facilities does not require NHPA or NEPA review.

 State and Local Authorities